MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-smb-file-share-connector)

-### SMTP
+### Simple Mail Transfer Protocol (SMTP)
 _Publisher: Accenture_

-The SMTP connector processes e-mails sent to it.
+The Simple Mail Transfer Protocol (SMTP) connector processes e-mails sent to it.
 The email and attachments are submitted with metadata such as to, from, and subject.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire32/SMTP+Connector)